EmirhanSensoyy/EmirhanSensoyy/README.md

 ###

-<p align="left">My name is Emirhan and I'm a Junior Front-End Developer, from Turkey</p>
+<p align="left">My name is Emirhan and I'm a Junior FrontEnd Developer, from Turkey</p>

 ###